arthurlormeauwall/dotfiles/readme.md

 - alacritty
 - tmux

 # Install

-Make sure this repo is in
+* Make sure this repo is in

 $HOME/

-All paths in dotfiles/config/commonconfig/common_config_env.sh should be correct
+-> All paths in dotfiles/config/commonconfig/common_config_env.sh should be correct

+then :

 '''
 cd install